otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 All states, except the finished state, may receive the second message of a non-interactive DAKE, called the Non-Interactive-Auth.

-#### The prekey server runs out of prekey messages
+#### The prekey server runs out of prekey ensembles

-When the server runs out of prekey messages, OTRv4 expects client implementations to wait until a prekey message can be transmitted before continuing with a non-interactive DAKE.
+When the server runs out of prekey ensembles (or one of its values), OTRv4 expects client implementations to wait until a prekey ensemble can be retrieved before continuing with a non-interactive DAKE.

 This is purposely different from what we expect from protocols like Signal.
-In the Signal protocol, when a prekey server runs out of messages, a default message is used until new messages are uploaded.
+In the Signal protocol, when a Prekey Server runs out of messages, a default message is used until new messages are uploaded.
 The consequences to participation deniability with this technique are currently undefined and thus risky.

-By waiting for the server to send prekey messages, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey message available" response from the server.
-This is preferred over the possible compromise of multiple non-interactive DAKEs due to the reuse of a prekey message.
+By waiting for the Prekey Server to send prekey ensembles, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "No prekey message available" response from the server.
+This is preferred over the possible compromise of multiple non-interactive DAKEs due to the reuse of a prekey ensemble.